Lula Del Ray

 Puppetters Drew Dir, Sam Deutsch, Charlotte Long (Lula del Ray), Sara Sawicki (Lula’s Mother), Myra Su

-Music Performed by Izzy Olive (Sounds, Vocals), Eric Streichert (Guitar, Percussion, Vocals), Alex Ellsworth (Cello, Vocals), and Ben Kauffman (Guitar, Bass)
+Music Performed by Izzy Olive (Live Sound Effects, Vocals), Eric Streichert (Guitar, Percussion, Vocals), Alex Ellsworth (Cello, Vocals), and Ben Kauffman (Guitar, Bass)

 “‘Lula del Ray,’ a Spectral Parade of Fantastical Images”

 Ben Brantley, New York Times Critic’s Pick Lula del Ray, Under the Radar Festival, January 2017

 “…a haunting and deeply resonating world…”